-5.1.1 A transaction is home if the account is held at the same branch as the teller that is involved in the transaction (see Clause 3.1.1).

-5.1.2 A transaction is remote if the branch where the account is held is not the same as the branch associated with the teller involved in the transaction.

-5.1.3 A remote transaction may be processed entirely on a single-node or be distributed between two separate nodes.
+- 5.1.1 A transaction is home if the account is held at the same branch as the teller of the transaction (see Clause 3.1.1). - 5.1.2 A transaction is remote if the branch where the account is held is not the same as the branch of the transaction's teller. - 5.1.3 A remote transaction may be processed entirely on a single-node or be distributed between two separate nodes.
 If the account branch and the teller branch exist on different nodes, the node containing the teller branch is referred to as the native node, and the node containing the account branch (the remote branch) is referred to as the foreign node.